fooock/yourbtc.link/examples/simple/README.md

 # Running services on the same host

->This example is to show how we can install `bitcoind` with `lnd` in the same host like
+>This example is to show how we can install `bitcoind` with `lnd` in the same host as
 > a Raspberry or a virtual machine.

 If you want to test this using Vagrant just execute the following command: